openconfig/featureprofiles/feature/isis/Weighted-ECMP/README.md

-# RT-9: Weighted-ECMP with IS-IS
+# RT-9: Weighted-ECMP for IS-IS

 ## Summary
 This is to ensure that,